ishaan16/ds294/project/README.md

 # DS294 Project
-Run the mainScript.py to test the wntire code
+Run the mainScript.py to test the entire code